 TfL, which has responsibility for managing the Oxford Street Disaster Zone, knows these facts but, so far, has chosen not to act.
 The video makes comparisons with pedestrian streets in Istanbul, Shanghai, Edinburgh and other places where shared streets have been a great success.

 TfL forgets that shopping is one of the chief leisure activities in a consumer society.
-The The New West End Company (formerly the Oxford Street Association) has not pushed hard enough for a change which would benefit the people of London and have a significant positive impact on NWEC revenues.
+The The New West End Company (formerly the Oxford Street Association) has not pushed hard enough for a change which would benefit the people of London and have a significant positive impact on NWEC revenues, and also help prevent the need for people to call a Pedestrian Accident Attorney when an accident occurs, as they would be lessened without the driving down the road.

 Oxford Street was made by the Romans, as the Via Trinobantina.
 In the Middle Ages it was the infamous road to Tyburn Gallows – called the Tyburn Road.
 To forget this grim history, when the road became residential, the name was changed to Oxford Street.
 Should we revert to the old name, now that Oxford Street has become such a dangerous place to visit?